Long-eared owl: Birds

 While most of the passerines attacked by long-eared owls are well within typical prey sizes for this species, while pursuing bird prey many reports note that unusually large prey may be attacked.
 Avian prey weighing around 100 g or somewhat higher such as the larger common thrushes or jays is not uncommonly taken.
 However, unusually large bird prey for long-eared owls in Europe has included several species at least twice as massive, including adults of the following species: northern lapwings, common wood pigeon (Columbus palumbus), with an average adult weight of 490 g, common moorhens (Gallinula chloropus), with an average adult weight of 343 g, red-legged partridges (Alectoris rufa), with an average adult weight of 528 g, western jackdaws (Corvus monedula), with an average adult weight of 246 g and Eurasian magpies (Pica pica), with an average adult weight of 230 g.
 Much of the largest identifiable and provable prey for long-eared owls in Europe overall were found to be birds.
-Despite the relatively scarcity of avian prey in the diet in North America, unusually large avian prey has been reported there as well.
+Despite the relatively scarcity of avian prey in the diet in North America (one example being bluebirds), unusually large avian prey has been reported there as well.
 Such prey have included adults of Northwestern crow (Corvus caurinus), averaging 392 g, two large adult ruffed grouse (Bonasa umbellus), estimated to weigh slightly over 600 g, and even apparently at least once an adult sharp-tailed grouse (Tympanuchus phasianellus), which average a relatively huge 885 g or three times heavier than an average long-eared owl.